files-community/Website/src/routes/blog/posts/v3-5/+page.md

 </figure>

+### Added support for closing the left pane in Dual Pane mode

+We’ve added the ability to close the left pane in Dual Pane mode, overcoming previous technical limitations that only allowed closing the right pane.
+This improvements provides a more versatile and user-friendly experience.

 ### OneDrive sync status indicator

 Experience enhanced clarity when you hover over a file in OneDrive locations.
 The sync icon will now display a tooltip detailing the file’s current sync status, offering a more direct and informative snapshot of your data synchronization.